alexismorin/Photosynthesizer/README.md

 ![gif](images/gif.gif)

 I hate placing foliage so damn much!
 We know how it should clump together, spread intelligently throughout the scene and in general act as foliage should - yet it's a constant battle with the UE4 foliage tool or PolyBrush.
-Anyways, with this little tool you can now plant "seeds" throughout your map and procedurally see them blossom and expand onto the map.
+Anyways, with this little tool you can now plant "seeds" throughout your map and procedurally see them blossom and flourish across your stuff.

 ### Usage - Unity 2019.2